 OK, so maybe I’ve taken advantage of this one once or twice.
 Not my proudest moment, so don’t hate me for admitting that I may have claimed I had a bad headache just so my kids would leave me alone.
 Don’t judge me.

 So yes, you’ve guessed it.
-Fibromyalgia patients will almost 100% of the time experience headaches, ranging from the dull sensation, to the full-blown migraine.
+Fibromyalgia patients will almost 100% of the time experience headaches, ranging from the dull sensation to a full-blown migraine.
 Nothing fun, that’s for sure.

 Now on top of the frequent headaches, fibromyalgia sufferers can also count on being irritable.
 Actually, I would dare say that they go hand in hand, and that makes sense.
 Imagine having a blaring headache.
 Wouldn’t you be a bit irritable too?
 That symptom is therefore quite self-explanatory.